In this post, we’ll share our thoughts on the Barbell Logic Online Coaching program. Read on for the full review!

-Club Coaching is offered at a lower price point because the service is provided by Barbell Logic interns.
-Now, I think the title “intern” really underscores their ability, because these individuals not only went through the Coaching Academy but also passed writing and in person coaching tests.
+Club Coaching is offered at a lower price point because the service is provided by Barbell Logic Associate Coaches.
+These individuals not only went through the Coaching Academy but also passed written and in-person coaching tests.

-The interns rotate through clients, so you can expect to get a new person at the beginning of each month.
+The Associate Coaches rotate through clients, so you can expect to get a new person at the beginning of each month.
 Outside of an introduction through the app, the transition between coaches is seamless.

 BLOC also offers basic nutritional guidelines in the introduction.
 They offer 1-on-1 nutrition coaching at an additional cost, and I decided to upgrade to that as well.